 TORONTO BLUE JAYS

-There is a certain irony to a Canadian-based baseball franchise showing its American counterparts how to build a competitive Major League Baseball franchise from scratch, but that is exactly what the Blue Jays did from the moment Toronto was awarded a team for the 1977 season.
+There is a certain irony to a Canadian-based baseball franchise showing its American counterparts how to build a competitive Major League Baseball franchise from scratch.
+However, that is exactly what the Blue Jays did from the moment Toronto was awarded a team for the 1977 season.

-The Blue Jays debuted in frigid Exhibition Stadium on April 7, 1977, where between the snow flakes, they defeated the Chicago White Sox 9-5.
-Having stocked their Major and Minor League rosters with prospects rather than veterans, the Jays lost one-hundred seven and one-hundred two games in their first two American League East campaigns, but after that, their improvement was steady and noticeable.
+The Blue Jays debuted in frigid Exhibition Stadium April 7, 1977, where between the snowflakes they defeated the Chicago White Sox 9-5.
+Having stocked their major and minor League rosters with prospects rather than veterans, the Jays lost 107 and 102 games their first two American League East campaigns.
+Their improvement was steady and noticeable from there.

 With the dawning of the 1980's, pitching prospects such as Dave Stieb and Jim Clancy blossomed into top-flight starters, Damaso Garcia and Alfredo Griffin became a dynamic double play combination and Lloyd Moseby, Willie Upshaw and Jesse Barfield brought some punch to the lineup.
-The steady improvement led to the Blue Jays enjoying their first winning season in 1983.
+The steady improvement led to the Blue Jays enjoying their first winning season in 1983 with manager Bobby Cox.
+The Jays contended most of the summer before a September slump contributed to a fourth place finish.

-Rather than building on their success, the Jays went into upheavals the next year, with Cox leaving and Jimy Williams becoming manager.
-Injuries and trades decimated the pitching staff and the Jays finished fourth, although Barfield whacked forty home runs.
+The Jays went through upheaval the next year, with Cox leaving and Jimy Williams becoming manager.
+Injuries and trades decimated the pitching staff and the Jays finished fourth, although Barfield whacked 40 home runs.

-Toronto continued to be heard from in the ensuing years with Bell winning the 1987 Most Valuable Player Award (forty-seven home runs, one-hundred thirty-four runs batted in, .308) and Stieb going 16-8 in 1988, a season in which he lost two no-hitters with two outs in the ninth inning.
+Toronto continued to be heard from in the ensuing years, with Bell winning the 1987 Most Valuable Player Award (.308 average, 47 home runs, 134 RBI) and Stieb going 16-8 in 1988, a season in which he lost two no-hitters with two outs in the ninth inning.

-It was during this season, that the club moved into the Skydome where sellouts would be commonplace and the team would record unprecedented attendance figures through the next few seasons.
-After a second-place finish in 1990, the Jays won three straight Eastern Division Titles (1991-92-93).
-The 1991 team lost the American League Championship Series to Minnesota, but became the first team ever to draw four-million fans in one season.
+It was during this season the club moved into the Skydome (now the Rogers Centre), where sellouts would be commonplace and the team would record unprecedented attendance figures the next few seasons.
+After a second-place finish in 1990, the Jays won three consecutive Eastern Division titles (1991-93).
+The 1991 team lost the American League Championship Series to Minnesota, but became the first team to draw four-million fans in one season.

-The 1992-93 teams won back-to-back World Championships.
+The club finally broke through in 1992-93, winning consecutive world championships.
 Key ingredients in the championship run were Roberto Alomar and Joe Carter, both acquired in a trade with San Diego.
-Carter was the big gun, hitting a hundred home runs and driving in three-hundred forty-eight runs over these three years.
-It was his walk-off homer hit against Philadelphia's Mitch Williams in Game Six that clinched the 1993 Championship.
-John Olerud and Paul Molitor also drove in over one-hundred runs in 1993, and Olerud, Molitor and Alomar finished 1-2-3 in the league batting race.
+Carter was the big gun, hitting 100 homers and driving in 348 runs during those three seasons.
+His walk-off homer against Philadelphia's Mitch Williams in Game Six clinched the 1993 title.
+John Olerud and Paul Molitor also drove in more than 100 runs in 1993, and Olerud, Molitor and Alomar finished 1-2-3 in the league batting race.

-It should also be noted that when the Jays defeated former manager Bobby Cox and the Atlanta Braves in the 1992 World Series, they became the first non-U.S. based team to win a World Championship.
+It should also be noted that when the Jays defeated former manager Bobby Cox and the Atlanta Braves in the 1992 World Series, they became the first non-U.S. based team to win a world championship.
 The next four seasons saw Toronto fall from contention.
 Their last place finish in 1997 cost Gaston his job.
-There were some pitching feats of note during this time.
-Pat Hentgen won the Cy Young Award (20-10, 3.22) in 1996, and Roger Clemens, signed as a free agent, won the pitching triple crown and Cy Young Awards in back-to-back seasons (21-7, 2.05, two-hundred ninety-two strikeouts in 1997 and 20-6; 2.65 and two-hundred seventy-one strikeouts in 1998).
+There were some pitching feats of note during this time, however.
+Pat Hentgen won the Cy Young Award (20-10, 3.22 ERA) in 1996, and Roger Clemens, signed as a free agent, won the pitching triple crown and Cy Young Awards in back-to-back seasons (21-7, 2.05, 292 strikeouts in 1997, and 20-6; 2.65 and 271 strikeouts in 1998).

 The Jays traded Clemens in 1999 and Hentgen was hit with a variety of injuries, debilitating the pitching staff.
-The offense did what it could to keep the Jays in the race, especially in 2000 when young slugger Carlos Delgado (forty-four home runs, one-hundred thirty-seven runs batted in, .344) came into his own.
-Six of Delgado's teammates hit thirty or more home runs that season.
+The offense did what it could to keep the Jays in the race, especially in 2000 when young slugger Carlos Delgado (44 home runs, 137 RBI, .344 average) came into his own.
+Six of Delgado's teammates hit 30 or more home runs that season.

-The team has developed other excellent prospects in the past few seasons includin"left">The team has developed other excellent prospects in the past few seasons including Vernon Wells in the outfield and Roy Halladay on the mound, but injuries, lack of pitching depth and the defection of Delgado after the 2004 season has prevented Toronto from jelling into a true contender.
+The team developed other excellent prospects as the new millennium dawned, including Vernon Wells in the outfield and Roy Halladay on the mound.
+But injuries, lack of pitching depth and the defection of Delgado after the 2004 season prevented Toronto from jelling into a contender.
+Halladay was traded to Philadelphia for prospects prior to the 2010 season, and Gaston retired to the front office when the season ended.

 "I just about took him (David Wells) out of the ballgame before that inning, but he was pitching real well." - Cito Gaston (Toronto Blue Jays Manager 1989-1997)